canalun/canalun_company/README.md

 # canalun_company
 src of my homepage

-features:
+## 🎉features:
-- choose img randomly and rendor it
+- random choice of img to be rendored on the top page
-- show latest articles from external blog services(my blogs, of course)
+- get latest articles from external blog services(my blogs in Hatena and Zenn)